 4. Hamstring Strains: Keeping Muscles Flexible

-Hamstring strains are common in football due to the sudden accelerations, decelerations, and changes of direction required in the sport.
+Hamstring strains are common in football because of the sudden accelerations, decelerations, and changes of direction the sport demands.

 Symptoms of a hamstring strain include: